abend0c1/da/README.md

     `ASM`     - Wrap the disassembled output in JCL to assemble the source

     `AMBLIST` - Generate JCL in `fileout` to print the module identified by `filein`.

+    `360`     - Disassemble using the System/360 instruction set.

+    `370`     - Disassemble using the System/370 instruction set.

+    `390`     - Disassemble using the System/390 instruction set.

+    `Z`       - Disassemble using the z/Architecture instruction set (this is the default).

 Note that when an instruction refers to a storage location that does not currently have a label assigned to it we have an unresolved storage reference.
 Any unresolved storage references will be written to a file called `[filein].tags` so that they will be automatically resolved the next time you run DAB.
 These tags files can be deleted at any time because they will be recreated when needed.